awsdocs/aws-codebuild-user-guide/doc_source/sample-runtime-versions.md

       runtime-versions:
         java: corretto8
   ```
-+  A `runtime-versions` section that specifies version 11 of Java if you use the Amazon Linux 2 standard image:
++ A `runtime-versions` section that specifies version 11 of Java:

   ```
   phases: